Credit card refunds

 Ask your credit card provider what rules apply to second cardholders before you start a claim.

-If the vendor accepts your request, a credit card refund usually takes between three to 10 days to reach your account.
+If the vendor accepts your request, a credit card refund usually takes between three and 10 days to reach your account.
 Most retailers will refund you instantly, while some may take longer.
-It also depends on your credit card provider and their refund procedure.
+It also depends on your credit card provider and its refund procedure.

 What should I do if my claim isn’t successful?

-The Financial Ombudsman offers a fair, impartial and free service to help settle disputes between consumers and businesses.
-They’ll examine your case from both sides before making a decision.
+The Financial Ombudsman Service (FOS) offers a fair, impartial and free service to help settle disputes between consumers and businesses.
+It will examine your case from both sides before making a decision.

 What do I do if I’m not happy with the ombudsman’s decision?